caseywatts/viz.js/README.md

     image = Viz("digraph g { a -> b; }", { format: "png-image-element" });
     document.body.appendChild(image);

 However, this won't work in a Web Worker context.
-In that case, ask for the `"svg"` format in the worker and convert using the accessory function `Viz.svgXmlToPngImageElement` in the window context, which converts SVG XML into a PNG image element.
+In that case, ask for the `"svg"` format in the worker and convert using the accessory function `Viz.svgXmlToPngImageElement` in the window context.
 See tests/png.js for an example.

 ### Supported Graphviz features